Skip to content

 Chain Grades: Comparing Grade 30, Grade 43, Grade 70, Grade 80, Grade 100, and Grade 120 Chain

-We also added information on the Grade 30 chain and Grade 43 chain.
-While we don’t sell these grades on our website, you can always call in to order them.
+We turned one of our most popular blog posts on the differences between chain grades into a simple chart for quick and easy comparison.
+We also added information on the Grade 30 and Grade 43 chains.
+(While we don't sell these grades on our website, you can always call in to order them.)

 chain grade information